ryanwhowe/websocket-workshop/README.md

 ```

 You'll see the latter role has an odd feature which is that it has no permissions.
 This
-is deliberate and allows us to ensure an unkown user cannot get a role with permissions
+is deliberate and allows us to ensure an unknown user cannot get a role with permissions
 even should they find a hole in the WAMPCRA authentication process.

 We now have everything set up to start up our crossbar server.
 Run `bin/run-crossbar 4`